jeffblankenburg/31-days-of-vibe-coding/_posts/2026-01-31-personal-playbook.md

 ## Thank You

-If you've followed along for 31 days, thank you.
+If you've followed along for all 31 days, thank you.
 I hope you ship faster and with more confidence.

 Vibe coding isn't about AI doing your work.
 It's about you doing better work with AI's help.
 Stay in flow.
 Trust your judgment.
 Keep the AI as your assistant, not your replacement.